top of page

 Some private health funds provide rebates for psychological treatment; you can check with your fund if they do this.
 Please note you cannot claim Medicare and private health rebates at the same time.

-If you are experiencing financial hardship, please discuss this with us.
+If you are experiencing financial hardship, please discuss this with me.

 Logo-Medicare-transparent.png